Last Updated: 25th July 2018

-Before discharging from the hospital, my gynecologist gave me stool softener medication and laxatives, so that I have soft stool.
+Before discharge from the hospital, my gynecologist gave me stool softener medication and laxatives, so that I have soft stool.
 She suggested me to take a lot of liquids.
 She also instructed me not to put pressure on my anus due to the stitches.
 We came home from the hospital with our one-day-old child.
 And, I didn’t have any bowel movement.
 Medicines which my doctor gave me for easy passing of stool were not working.
 I just waited for the first two days and there was a different kind of discomfort.
 I cried and had different types of foods which could help me get relief from constipation, I even put the pressure so that my bowels could start working as usual.
 But nothing worked.
 I was not able to talk to anybody about my problem.
 On the fifth day, I talked to my husband about it and then we approached the doctor to seek medical help.

 Today when I think about it, I feel bad, as to why I was not able to talk to somebody on the very first day.
 What was restricting me?
 Why did I have to suffer from the constipation problem silently?

 I know, it was a temporary phase of my life, but what about the people who are dealing with such a problem on daily basis.
 You can be constipated in many situations like:

 - When you are in travel

 - When you are in stress

 - When you are on medication

 - When you are dehydrated

 - When you don’t eat enough high-fiber foods

 - When you are diagnosed with the digestive disorder